laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

 logseq.ready(main).catch(console.error)
 ```

-Finally, the definition of the plugin, used to register it in the logseq application.
+Finally, the definition of the plugin used to register it in the logseq application.

 ```json package.json
 {